TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-processing-for-dummies.md

 While sampling deals with resolution in time, **quantisation** deals with resolution in *dynamics* (or *loudness)*.

 Here, we’re mostly concerned with data storage (whether in files or in RAM).
-If we store our samples using 1 bit, then each sample has two possible loudness values (0 or 1).
-But 1 bit is no good, as this means our dynamic range is limited to silence (0) or an ear-breaking loudness (1).
+If we store our samples using 1 bit, then each sample has only two possible loudness values (0 or 1).
+But this means our dynamic range is limited to silence (0) or an ear-breaking loudness (1)... so 1 bit is no good.
 If we use 2 bits, we get twice as many volume settings (00, 01, 10, and 11).
 Now we have a couple intermediate options and don’t have to break our ears!
 The more bits each sample has, the greater the dynamic resolution.

 When it comes to storing samples in files, most applications use 16-bit integers, which allow for a sufficient resolution (-32,768 to +32,767) at two bytes per sample.
 32-bit floats are another common representation, bringing substantially greater detail at the expense of twice the space.
 For a comparison of magnitudes, 32-bit floats range from about -10<sup>38</sup> to +10<sup>38</sup> whereas 32-bit integers range from about -10<sup>9</sup> to +10<sup>9</sup>.
 Sadly, the increased range of floats comes with a downside—reduced precision—floats are only precise up to 7 decimal points[^floats].